 "You're supposed to be the good guy.
 How did you get to be so hard?"

 He got a far away look and shrugged.
-"Mortals die.
+"Mortals.
 You get used to it, eventually."
 He hit the blender.

 "That's no excuse.
 I'm older than you, and I still feel."

 He raised his right eyebrow.
-"People don't die back home.
-Avoid Quantum Enforcement long enough, you'll see for yourself.
-Mortals don't have anything, anyhow."
+"Back hoe people don't die.
+Avoid Quantum Enforcement long enough, you'll see for yourself."

 A red skull appeared.
 "Welcome to the Quantum Web.
 How may I divert you?"